-Kentucky does not meet this goal.
-Although the state should provide tenured teachers an opportunity to appeal district decisions to terminate their contracts, multiple appeals should not be permitted, and such an appeal should not be made in a court of law but before a panel of educators.
-It is in the best interest of both the teacher and the district that a conclusion be reached in a reasonable time frame.
+Maine does not meet this goal.
+The state should articulate policy that provides tenured teachers an opportunity to appeal district decisions to terminate their contracts; multiple appeals should not be permitted; and the appeal should be made before a panel of educators, not in a court of law.
+When articulating such policy, Maine should, in the best interest of both the teacher and the district, ensure that a conclusion is reached in a reasonable time frame.
 Prolonged appeals tax limited resources and may dissuade districts from attempting to terminate ineffective teachers.